-This Malteser rocky road recipe is so easy and fun to make – and a great no bake recipe to make with kids!
+- This easy Malteser rocky road recipe is so simple and such fun to make with kids!
 Just take care around melting the chocolate (and cutting!).

 - Melt the chocolate with butter, cocoa and golden syrup – either in a heatproof bowl over a small pan of boiling water, or in the microwave.

-- Whilst that is melting, chop the marshmallows and Maltesers, and roughly break the biscuits, then place in another bowl.
+- Whilst the chocolate and butter are melting, chop the marshmallows and Maltesers, and roughly break the biscuits, and place them all in a large bowl.

-- Let the chocolate cool slightly, then pour the melted chocolate mixture over the biscuit and stir well.
+- When the chocolate and butter, cocoa and syrup have melted and are silky smooth, let it cool slightly, then pour this melted chocolate mixture over the biscuits, Maltesers and marshmallows and stir well.

 - Pour into a lined tin, sprinkle with roughly chopped Maltesers, and place in fridge to set.